 Posters / Best of the Best Session

-- Posters and oral presentations (Best of the Best)*
+- Posters and oral presentation (Best of the Best and Fast Forward)*

-Please submit your abstract via the online abstracts portal:
+Please submit your Abstract via the Online Abstract Submission Portal

-- You will be able to indicate if you would like to be considered for an oral presentation during the abstracts submission process.
+- You can indicate if you would like to be considered for an oral presentation during the abstracts submission process.

-- For your abstract to be accepted you must be a registered and fully paid delegate.
-However, you will be able to register and pay once you have been notified of your Abstract’s acceptance.
+- For your abstract to be accepted, you must be a registered and fully paid delegate.
+However, you can register and pay once you have been notified of your Abstract’s acceptance.

 - You must consent to your abstract being published.

-- Industry studies need to be presented by an AGITG clinician and have had significant involvement of the AGITG clinician.
+- Industry Studies need to be presented by an AGITG clinician who has/had significant involvement in the Study being presented.

-- Encore abstracts will be accepted, provided they meet all the other criteria listed above.
+- Encore abstracts will be accepted, provided they meet all the relevant criteria listed above.

-During the abstract submission process you will be asked:
+During the abstract submission process you are asked:

-- For your name and organisation, as the presenting author.
+- Your full name and organisation, as the presenting author.

-- For your biography and photograph, as the presenting author.
+- Your biography and photograph, as the presenting author.
 These will be included in the Meeting APP.

-- For the name/s and organisation/s of any co-authors – to allow accurate indexing of all authors in the abstract book.
+- The name/s and organisation/s of any co-authors – to allow accurate indexing of all authors.